 Unlike sinks that just drop into an existing cabinet, an apron sink must be placed separately.
-An apron sink, which has a finished front surface that extends past the counter, can be placed on top of a base cabinet against a wall, or in an island, by following the steps below.
+An apron sink, which has a finished front surface, can be placed on top of a base cabinet against a wall, or in an island, by following the steps below.

-Begin by opening the plan you would like to create an apron sink in and select Build> Cabinet> Base Cabinet from the menu.
-Click in your plan to create a base cabinet.
+Open the plan you would like to create an apron sink in, select Build> Cabinet> Base Cabinet from the menu, and click once in your plan to create a base cabinet.

 Using the Select Objects tool, click on the base cabinet to select it, then click the Open Object edit button to open the Base Cabinet Specification dialog.

 On the General panel: